Leonard's big night propels Buffs over CSU, 74-56

 Perhaps the fact that Colorado found itself down 6-0 to the Rams in the opening minutes of the game deserves some criticism, but on the night, the Buffs displayed great ball movement and played solid defense.

-"Our team needed to be tested, we needed to play a really good team like Colorado State," said head coach JR Payne.
-"I'm really proud of the way we responded...we did the little things when it mattered most."
+“Our team needed to be tested, we needed to play a really good team like Colorado State,” said JR Payne, head coach.
+“I’m really proud of the way we responded … we did the little things when it mattered most.”

 To say that sophomore guard Kennedy Leonard was on fire would be erroneous.
 She was as hot as napalm or maybe a recently erupted volcano.
 Leonard led all scorers with 31 points in the win, a career high, and was an assassin from long range, sinking seven of the 11 shots she took from beyond the arch.
 She went 9-of-17 from the floor on the night.